bumptech/glide/_posts/2017-01-09-debugging.md

 To save object allocations, you can re-use the same ``RequestListener`` for multiple loads.

+### Out of memory errors
+Almost all OOM errors are due to issues with the hosting application and not with Glide.

+There are two common causes of OOMs in applications:

+1. Excessively large allocations
+2. Memory leaks (memory that is allocated but never released)

+#### Excessively large allocations.
+If opening a single page or loading a single image causes an OOM, your applications is probably loading an unnecessarily large image.

+The amount of memory required to display an image in a Bitmap is width * height * bytes per pixel.
+The number of bytes per pixel depends on the ``Bitmap.Config`` used to display the image, but typically four bytes per pixel are required for ``ARGB_8888`` Bitmaps.
+As a result, even a 080p image requires 8mb of ram.
+The larger the image, the more ram required, so a 12 megapixel image requires a fairly massive 48mb.

+Glide will downsample images automatically based on the size provided by the ``Target``, ``ImageView`` or ``override()`` request option provided.
+If you're seeing excessively large allocations in Glide, usually that means that the size of your ``Target`` or ``override()`` is too large or you're using ``Target.SIZE_ORIGINAL`` in conjunction with a large image.

+To fix excessively large allocations, avoid ``Target.SIZE_ORIGINAL`` and ensure that the size of your ``ImageViewss`` or that you provide to Glide via ``override()`` are reasonable.

+#### Memory leaks.
+If repeating the same set of steps in your application over and over again gradually increases your applications' memory usage and eventually leads to an OOM, you probably have a memory leak.

+The [Android documentation][10] has a lot of good information on tracking and debugging memory usage.
+To investigate memory leaks, you're almost certainly going to want to [capture a heap dump][11] and look for Fragments, Activities or other objects that are retained after they're no longer used.

+To fix memory leaks, remove references to the destroyed ``Fragment`` or ``Activity`` at the appropriate point in the lifecycle to avoid retaining excessive objects.
+Use the heap dump to help find other ways your application retains memory and remove unnecessary references as you find them.
+It's often helpful to start by listing the shortest paths excluding weak references to all Bitmap objects (using [MAT][12] or another memory analyzer) and then looking for reference chains that seem suspicious.
+You can also check to make sure that you have no more than once instance of each ``Activity`` and only the expected number of instances of each ``Fragment`` by searching for them in your memory analyzer.

 [1]: {{ site.url }}/glide/javadocs/400/com/bumptech/glide/GlideBuilder.html#setLogLevel-int-
 [2]: {{ site.url }}/glide/javadocs/400/com/bumptech/glide/RequestBuilder.html#into-android.widget.ImageView-